Cistus incanus 101

 Cistus incanus offers significant and scientifically proven immune support and scientifically proven relief of cold and flu symptoms.

-What are some other Cistus plant health benefits?
+What are some of the other health benefits of the Cistus plant?

 Traditional use of Cistus reaches back millennia.
 The Book of Genesis references the resin of the Cistus plant.
 Traditional uses include treating colds, coughs, rheumatism, and menstrual problems.
 In traditional herbal medicine, its leaves have been used to treat inflammation and skin diseases.
 It was used in ancient Greece as a wound healer and as a beauty product.